docarray/docarray/docs/user_guide/storing/index_elastic.md

 To delete a nested data, you need to specify the `id`.

 !!! note
     You can only delete `Doc` at the top level.
 Deletion of the `Doc` on the lower level is not supported yet.

 ```python
 # example of delete nested and flat index
 del doc_index[index_docs[3].id, index_docs[4].id]
 ```

-## Elasticsearch Query
+## Other Elasticsearch queries
-Besides the vector search, you can also perform other queries supported by Elasticsearch.
+Besides the vector search, you can also perform other queries supported by Elasticsearch, such as text search, and various filters.

-### Text Search
+### Text search
-As in elasticsearch, you could use text search directly on the field of type `str`.
+As in "pure" Elasticsearch, you can use text search directly on the field of type `str`:

 ```python
 class NewsDoc(BaseDoc):